Battle of Zhovti Vody: Attack on Khortytsia and the organization of expedition

-At the end of January, Khmelnytsky led a surprise attack on the Khortytsia garrison.
+At the end of January, Bohdan Khmelnytsky led a surprise attack on the Khortytsia garrison.
 The bigger part of the registered Cossacks joined the mutineers, and Colonel Górski, after losing over 30 people, retreated to Kryliv.
-Commenting on this attack, Adam Kisiel mentioned to the Putivl voivode, Prince Dolgoruki "on 4 February N.S., the traitor Khmelnytsky attacked the Sich, where the Cherkasy regiment was standing guard, seized all the provisions, and took all the boats."
+Commenting on this attack, Adam Kisiel mentioned to the Putivl voivode, Prince Dolgoruki "on 4 February 1648, Bohdan Khmelnytsky attacked the Sich, where the Cherkasy regiment was standing guard, seized all the provisions, and took all the boats."

-After expelling the Polish garrison from the Zaporizhian Sich Khmelnytsky sent out several agitation letters to the local public calling them to rise up against Poles ("summon them to unruliness").
-The letters were effective as more and more people were drawn to the Sich, numbering around 3,000 to 5,000 by the end of February.
+After expelling the Polish garrison from the Zaporozhian Sich Khmelnytsky sent out several agitation letters to the local public calling them to rise up against Poles ("summon them to unruliness").
+The letters were effective as more and more people were drawn to the Sich, numbering around 3,000 to 5,000 by the end of February 1648.
 During that time Cossacks continued to reinforce their fortifications on Butsk (Butska) Island.

-On March 15, 1648, Bohdan Khmelnytsky, together with his son Tymish and a small company, arrived at Bakhchisaray on a diplomatic mission.
-Khmelnytsky presented to Khan Giray the King's letter and proposed an alliance.
+On 15 March 1648, Bohdan Khmelnytsky, together with his son Tymofii Khmelnytsky and a small company, arrived at Bakhchysarai on a diplomatic mission.
+Hetman Bohdan Khmelnytsky presented to Khan İslâm III Giray the King's letter and proposed an alliance.
 After a few days of thinking Giray decided to send his mirza Tugay Bey on the expedition with Cossacks.
 After that Khmelnytsky returned to Sich, leaving his son with the Khan as "insurance".
-Upon arrival of Khmelnytsky, the Kosh otaman called for the General Council that was set for April 19.
+Upon arrival of Khmelnytsky, the Kish Otaman called for the General Council that was set for 19 April.
 Because of the number of people attending the council it took place just outside the Sich itself.
 At the gathering the Cossacks unanimously expressed their will for the war against Poles and an immediate expedition.
 Bohdan Khmelnytsky was solemnly elected the Hetman.
-During the ceremony the Kosh otaman passed down to the new hetman the banner, the standard, and the military drums - the Cossack Kleinody (see Zaporizhian Cossacks).
+During the ceremony the Kish Otaman passed down to the new hetman the banner, the standard, and the military drums – the Cossack Kleinody.